gkwt/rbo/README.md

 # Rank-based Bayesian optimization (RBO) for molecular datasets
 Using ranking models in the context of Bayesian optimization of materials and chemical discovery.

-This repo is anonymized for submission to OpenReview for Neurips 2024.

 ## Creating environment
 The code is implemented in Python, and utilizes a conda environment.
 ```bash